DevtheJay/COMP424Website2024/README.md

 TODO:

 /*********LOGIN PAGE************/
-1) Add a "Forgot Username or Password" Link
-2) Add PHP SQL integration to existing fields
+1) Add PHP SQL integration to existing fields
-3) ¿Maybe have to create and embed a "certificate" inFirefox, so that the browser can verify the public-key for encryption?
+2) ¿Maybe have to create and embed a "certificate" inFirefox, so that the browser can verify the public-key for encryption?

 /*******Sign UP Page***********/
 1) Add PHP SQL integration to existing fields